browserengineering/book/book/security.md

-Our browser (and a real one) does not care what origin a form is on: you can submit a form on one origin to another origin, and this ability is widely used for some reason.[^21] So even if the user fills out this form on the evil website, the form is still be submitted to the guest-book.
+Our browser (and a real one) does not care what origin a form is on: you can submit a form on one origin to another origin, and this ability is widely used for some reason.[^21] So even if the user fills out this form on the evil website, the form is still submitted to the guest-book.
 When the browser makes that POST request to the guest-book, it will *also* send along its guest-book cookie.
 Since the user has no idea where a form is going---the browser does not show